-Saanich is committed to reducing energy consumption and greenhouse gas (GHG) emissions associated with climate change as outlined in the Climate Plan The Climate Plan sets goals of cutting emissions in half by 2030 and being net zero by 2050.
+Saanich is committed to reducing energy consumption and greenhouse gas (GHG) emissions associated with climate change The Climate Plan sets goals of cutting emissions in half by 2030 and being net zero by 2050.
 Initiatives to reduce energy use and switch to renewable energy sources not only reduce our GHG emissions and our impact on global climate change but they also help to improve local air quality and potentially reduce fuel costs.